 Some people incorrectly assume that laser hair removal zaps the hair instantly.
 But the energy used is way too low for that.
 Plus, that would only remove the shaft, similar to shaving, and the follicle would still be intact and growing hair.
 When you return home after your session at Stockton Dermatology, your hair will still be there and your skin will be slightly red.
 This can seem disappointing — after all, your results with waxing and the like are instant.
 But the vehicle for their growth is now damaged or destroyed.
 Without the follicle to anchor them, the hairs will begin to fall out over the following days.
-You need to be patient and not pluck or scrub the hairs to accelerate their falling out.
+You need to be patient and not pluck or scrub the hairs to accelerates the falling out process.
 Let them do it on their timeframe.

 After a few days, it will look like there is new hair growing on the treatment areas.
 This can be even more disconcerting, but don’t worry.
 This is a sign that the laser energy was successful in zapping the follicles.
 Hair that was down below the skin in the follicles is being pushed out and shed.

 The FDA first approved lasers for hair removal almost 30 years ago.
 Prior to that approval, rigorous safety testing was performed.
 Over those nearly three decades of use, lasers have proven to be safe and effective for removing hair.
 And laser technology continues to improve to even be able to address lighter colored hair and darker skin tones.